- No categories

 VIETNAM HORECA DAY (VNHORECADAY4.0) is the first event in Vietnam focusing on Hotel, Restaurant, Accommodation, F&B, Culinary, Complex entertaiment service and relevant industries with the combination of activities including Exposition – Conference – B2B Matchmaking.
-The event will take place on 24-25 July, 2021 at the Hanoi International Exhibition Center.
+The event will take place on 27 August 2023 in Hanoi.

 The event is a gathering day for public regulator businesses in tourism, HORECA; media regulators coverage; businesses providing products and services for restaurants, hotels, and culinary business.
 (Furniture, equipment, tools, materials, food, technology solutions 4.0); Management staff in charge of the following fields: Complex Service Centers, Hotels, Restaurants, Food Business Organizations (Procurement Managers, Information Technology Infrastructure Management, F&B, Housekeeping, Kitchen cabinets); experts in the HORECA field from domestic and international.
 The event is expected to be held annually, starting from 2020 with the scale of 2.500+ visitors, 500+ delegates, 100+ booths, 20+ speakers, 150+ B2B Matchmaking meetings, 50+ media channels onsite and 20.000+ accesses and interactions via online information channels.

 VIETNAM HORECA DAY is a place for you to gain new business opportunities, sourcing, finding distributors; a place where you can promote and communicate about your products, services and brands at optimal cost; a place to catch up with the latest trends, update relevant information and policies in the industry; a place to expand your business relationships, exchange experiences, learn technology solutions to help reach customers, increase your revenue; a place where you find solutions for sustainability and the latest business models.